fede2cr/portfolio/README.md

 ### Robotics

 The Arduino bug bit me early, before the Arduino UNOs where even out.
-Shortly after starting with electronics I designed a CC-licensed Robotics course based around open hardware (instead of LEGOs which are the norm in Costa Rica) that we are using to teach hundreds of adults and a few docene kids.
+Shortly after starting with electronics I designed a CC-licensed Robotics course based around open hardware (instead of LEGOs which are the norm in Costa Rica) that we are using to teach hundreds of adults and dozens kids.

 The ESP8266, SAMD21 and now ESP32 are opening IoT alternatives as well as programming in MicroPython/CircuitPython.